JimvandeVen/frontend-data/README.md

 ```
 ## Updating the graph

 In this function I update the graph.
 I call this function in an eventlistner that passes on the value of the event and the data needed. `updateGraph` works pretty much the same way as `createGraph`.
-It checks what the value of the selector and selects the data that coresponds with the selection.
+It checks what the value of the selector and selects the data that corresponds with the selection.
 I have a similar function `rescale`.
-The only real difference is that it checks wether the value of the slider is lower than the width of a bar.
-If so it wil remove that bar from the graph to increase readability of the graph.
+The only real difference is that it checks whether the value of the slider is lower than the width of a bar.
+If so it will remove that bar from the graph to increase readability of the graph.

 ``` js
 function updateGraph(data, value){